Healthcare

 Most people will be referred to mental health services through their GP or family doctor.
 Mental health services in the community are funded through District Health Boards (DHBs).

-There are a range of suicide prevention services in our communities.
-There are also a range of Māori and Pacific community suicide prevention programmes including Waka Hourua and Kia Piki te Ora.
+There are many suicide prevention services in our communities including Māori and Pacific community suicide prevention programmes like Waka Hourua and Kia Piki te Ora.

 We are unfortunately unable to support people who only have mental health issues.